stripe-archive/adding-sales-tax/README.md

 Before you run the sample, be sure to you have a Stripe account with its own set of [API keys](https://stripe.com/docs/development#api-keys).

-To run the sample locally, copy the .env.example file to your own .env file:
+To run the sample locally, copy the .env.example file into the directory of the server you want to run:

 ```
-cp .env.example .env
+cp .env.example using-webhooks/server/node/.env
 ```

 ## FAQ